-• (A): PSYC 498 is an elective course designed to allow advanced students to undertake an in-depth study of a particular issue or area in psychology that interests them and/or the faculty member with whom they are working.
+• (A): PSYC 498 is an elective course designed to allow advanced students to undertake an in-depth study of a particular issue or area in psychology that interests them.
 Psychology 498 projects are intended to be primarily library projects, in which the student conducts extensive library research on a topic of interest in psychology.
 The resulting manuscript will typically be either a detailed research proposal or a theoretical paper written in APA style.